kartikpunjabi111/Sudoku/README.md

 # Sudoku
-C++ implementation of a sudoku solver with in-depth explanation about solution generation and DSA part
+Python implementation of a sudoku solver with in-depth explanation about solution generation and DSA part
 # Data Structure

-# Object-oriented methods
+# Algorithm

-# Visualizer-pipeline
+# Visualizer-pipeline (PyQT)

+# Installation and Running